 Useful links for currency, transactions, and finance in Croatia:

 Croatia is one of the safest countries in the world right now.
 In February 2020.
 The U.S. State Department ranked Croatia “Level One” – which is the category for the safest countries.
 According to the Global Peace Index in 2020, Croatia ranked 27th out of 163 countries in the world.
 Many Croatian cities have security cameras, and it is usual for people to walk alone or children to play outside, even at night.
 If you are in Croatia for the first time and you need to ask for directions, the local people will likely help you.

-Is Croatia Family-friendly?
+Is Croatia a family-friendly country?

 Croatia is a family-oriented country.
 In fact, the Croatians place considerable value on spending quality time with family and friends.
-There are a couple of schools in the capital city Zagreb with bilingual or multilingual programs.
+There are a couple of schools in the capital city of Zagreb with bilingual or multilingual programs.
 Kids can learn to speak Croatian, French and German besides English.